Kristianstad Basin: Marine reptiles

 The warm shallow seas of the Kristianstad Basin were inhabited by a variety of marine reptiles, with several mosasaurs and plesiosaurs present.
 In addition to these extinct groups, turtle remains are abundant in the Kristianstad Basin, though only two taxa have been identified so far; an indeterminate trionychid (a freshwater softshell turtle) and a sea turtle.
 The sea turtle remains were initially referred to the genus Osteopygis, but it is now considered more likely that they represent the genus Euclastes.

 The Swedish latest Early Campanian mosasaur fauna is one of the most taxon-rich assemblages of mosasaurs known, rivalled only by the Maastrichtian "Mosasaurus shales" fauna of southwestern Niger, the late Maastrichtian Maastricht Formation of the southern Netherlands, the early Maastrichtian Ciply Phosphatic Chalk fauna of southern Belgium and the contemporary Mooreville Chalk fauna of west-central Alabama.
 The mosasaurs were large, carnivorous reptiles at the top of the food chain and since all the Campanian species are known from several sites, it is likely that all of them lived in the entire basin.
 The high diversity of mosasaurs in the basin can be explained by the dissimilarity in dentition and body size between the species, meaning that they would not have competed with each other for food.
 The smallest and most common mosasaurs found are Clidastes and Eonatator, both of which reached lengths of 2–4 metres (6.6–13.1 ft).
-Among the larger Campanian mosasaurs are Platecarpus, Hainosaurus, the 8-metre (26.2 ft) Prognathodon and the giant Tylosaurus, which surpassed 10 metres (32.8 ft) in length.
+Among the larger Campanian mosasaurs are Selmasaurus, Hainosaurus, the 8-metre (26.2 ft) Prognathodon and the giant Tylosaurus, which surpassed 10 metres (32.8 ft) in length.
 Prognathodon and Tylosaurus were likely the local apex predators.
 After the latest early Campanian, the mosasaur fauna in the basin declined in diversity; going from the six genera present to just two by the middle late Campanian (Prognathodon and Plioplatecarpus) and two by the Maastrichtian (Mosasaurus and Plioplatecarpus), possibly the result of an intercontinental mosasaur extinction event.